This page contains unmarked spoilers. You Have Been Warned.

-- Cliff Hanger: It's a 1940's serial, of course every chapter ends in a Cliff Hanger.
-Managed despite Captain Marvel's Nigh-Invulnerability by either placing his mortal alter ego in danger or presenting him with a threat actually capable of harming him or placing someone else in danger and leaving the audience wondering if he'll be able to rescue them in time.
+- Cliffhanger: It's a 1940's serial so of course every chapter ends in a cliff hanger.
+This is managed despite Captain Marvel's Nigh-Invulnerability by either placing his mortal alter ego in danger, presenting him with a threat that actually seems capable of harming him or placing someone else in danger and leaving the audience wondering if he'll be able to rescue them in time.

-- Darker and Edgier: At least compared to the modern comics (the Golden Age comics weren't as Silver Age silly as some people *cough*Dan Didio*cough* seem to think).
-Here, the villain goes around murdering scientists for their lenses, and even Captain Marvel is more willing to threaten and, in some cases, kill his opponents.
-In a more literal example, since the serial was filmed in black and white, the costume Tom Tyler wore as Captain Marvel was primarily gray and black in color instead of red and gold, making his outfit literally Darker and Edgier than his comic counterpart.
+- Darker and Edgier: At least compared to the modern comics.
+Here, the villain goes around murdering scientists for their lenses, and even Captain Marvel is willing to threaten and, in some cases, kill his opponents.
+This serial was created when the comic series was still very young, before it ended becoming quite so...cartoony.

-- Death Trap: Played Straight and Subverted.
-Not only do the villains have several death traps (including a trap that shocks you into unconciousness, rolls you along on a conveyor belt and then guillotines you), several of the Malcolm Expedition scientists have death traps of their own to protect their lenses, including, at one point wall mounted Tommy Guns.
+- Death Trap: The villains have several death traps (including a trap that shocks you into unconsciousness, rolls you along on a conveyor belt and then guillotines you), plus several of the Malcolm Expedition scientists have death traps of their own to protect their lenses, including, at one point wall mounted Tommy Guns.

-- Flying Brick: One of the first, if not the first, in film.
+- Flying Brick: Considered to be the first presented in film.

-- Hoist by His Own Petard: The Scorpion spends the entire serial working to acquire the lenses from his fellow scientists in order to acquire a magical idol that can completely disintegrate matter, sometimes by employing a tribe of desert dwellers who believe that he is the living embodiment of the god Scorpio.
+- Hoist by His Own Petard: The Scorpion spends the entire serial working to acquire the lenses from his fellow scientists that will allow the magical idol to completely disintegrate matter.
+He commands the help of a tribe of desert dwellers who believe that he is the living embodiment of the god Scorpio.
 When his true identity is revealed, one of the tribesmen turns the idol's disintegration ray on the imposter.

 - Implacable Man: The Captain himself, who will walk through hails of bullets completely unharmed, with a smile on his face that lets the villains know they are in for SUCH an ass kicking.

-- Invincible Hero: Averted.
-While Captain Marvel is the only guy in the serial with out and out superpowers, and normal weapons like guns and blades have absolutely no effect on him, he isn't completely immune to harm.
-Several times advanced enough technology was actually able to knock him out, and there were a few instances where it seemed like he might actually be killed from things like molten lava.
+- Invincible Hero: Played with.
+While Captain Marvel is the only one in the serial with superpowers, and normal weapons like guns and blades have absolutely no effect on him, however, he isn't completely immune to harm.
+Several times an intense electric shock was able to knock him out and when caught in the molten lava death trap, he seems to genuinely fear for his life as he tries to escape.
 Similarly, Billy Batson, Cap's mortal alter ego, was just as vulnerable to harm as the next guy, and much of the drama came from whether or not Billy would escape the danger he was in.

-- Karma Houdini: Barnett, the Scorpion's right hand man and primary enforcer, who we never see get his comeuppance in the serial.
+- Karma Houdini: Barnett, the Scorpion's right hand man and primary enforcer is never shown getting his comeuppance in the serial.
 When last seen, the Scorpion hands Barnett a wad of cash to cover various expenses and is told to wait until the Scorpion returns for further instructions.
 He never appears again.

 - MacGuffin: The Scorpion Idol and its lenses, which drive most of the serial's plot.